juhele/opengeodata/ERS_-_European_Radiometric_and_Spectrometry_format/readme.md

 # ERS (European Radiometric and Spectrometry format) data for software development and testing

-Description from the documentation (link below)
+Description from the documentation (link to "PSI Bericht Nr.
+09-07" below)

 "DESCRIPTION OF THE ERS FORMAT